UMM-CSci-4453/Lab-3/README.md

 - [ ] Type in all (or most) of the examples in this lab
 - [ ] Indicate in Canvas which database I should search for your group's answers.

+Things to turn in on Canvas:

+- [ ] Indicate which database your group used for your answers

 [1] SQA's _Fundamentals of Database Design_ and _Elmasri and Navathe_
 [2] http://web.archive.org/web/20080805014412/http://www.datamodel.org/NormalizationRules.html